Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 And the garb is certainly getting eyeballs: This Instagram video of the rapper 2 Chainz in his WFP sweatshirt has half a million views.

-But the clothing has also worn by celebrities who bring controversy along with attention.
-Unlike the carefully vetted U.N. ambassadors that are selected to represent the agency, the World Food Programme has no control over who buys and wears items from the collection in public settings.
+But the clothing has also been worn by celebrities who bring controversy along with attention.
+Unlike the carefully vetted U.N. ambassadors who are selected to represent the agency, the World Food Programme has no control over who buys and wears items from the collection in public settings.

-In October, for example, the rapper Kanye West was photographed in his logo shirt on a visit to an orphanage in Uganda, where he gave away bags full of $220 Yeezy sneakers to the kids.
+In October, for example, rapper Kanye West was photographed in his logo shirt on a visit to an orphanage in Uganda, where he gave away bags full of $220 Yeezy sneakers to the kids.
 West was slammed on social media for giving the children luxury items instead of more practical goods.

 Kanye West and Kim Kardashian visit Ugandan orphanage, donate 'Yeezy' sneakers pic.twitter.com/jVDlEfZkAa— Reuters Top News (@Reuters) October 17, 2018